All Episodes

 Now we have Jimmy Carter weighing in on polarization.

-So let's let's listen and uh and m analyze thereafter.
+So let's listen and analyze thereafter.

 Not only with the red and blue states, but now because of the massive influx of money into the campaigns.

-So there's practically no relationship anymore between Democrats and Republicans once they are elected to the House or Senate, dramatically different from what it was when I was president.
+So there's practically no relationship anymore between Democrats and Republicans once they're elected to the House or Senate.

 So now I think President Obama suffers from the most polarized situation in Washington that we've ever seen, even maybe in the time of Abraham Lincoln and the initiation of the war between the states.